Skip to content

 May complain of headache, dizziness, weakness, thirst, and nausea

-Often pail with cool, moist skin
+Often pale with cool, moist skin

 Sweating profusely